-Algebra I, II 3 credits each Groups, rings, integral domains, and fields.
+Algebra I, II

+Groups, rings, integral domains, and fields.
 Also studied are notions of isomorphisms and homomorphisms between algebraic structures.

 MTP 628 Introduction to Linear Algebra 3 credits A study of vectors, matrices, and determinants with applications to three-dimensional geometry and its transformations.